How to Move Apps to an SD Card on Your Android

 Once it’s done, the Storage section will update to show how much of the app is now stored on the card (and how much is still in internal storage).
 The Move button will now read Move to Phone or Move to Device Storage.
 Tapping on this enables you to remove the app from the card.

-Move Apps to an SD Card on Android 4.0 KitKat
+How to Move Apps to an SD Card on Android 4.x and Earlier

-If yours has it in KitKat, or in older versions, the process is straightforward:
+If your older device supports it, the process is straightforward:

 - Go to Settings > Apps.